About Us

 The results are published annually.

-The FPR has been developed to encourage improvement in funding practices amongst UK charitable foundations, specifically in the three domains of diversity, accountability, and transparency.
+The Foundation Practice Rating was developed to encourage improvement in funding practices amongst UK charitable foundations, specifically in the three domains of diversity, accountability, and transparency.
 It looks at how funders operate but does not look at what they fund.
+It aims for impartiality, using existing standards instead of making subjective value judgements, and relies on data to minimise bias.

 The Foundation Practice Rating is not: